-- 6 An assurance practitioner may be asked to conduct other types of engagements for which assurance is also not provided but in contrast to agreed-upon assurance procedures engagements, assurance procedures are not primarily conducted.
-These engagements are not dealt with in this Standard on Assurance Engagements and include: - (a) consulting (or advisory) services; - (b) compilation engagements; and - (c) business services, such as accounting and taxation services.
+- An agreed-upon procedures engagement involves the conduct of procedures of an assurance nature from which no conclusion or opinion is expressed by the assurance practitioner and no assurance is provided to intended users.
+Instead only factual findings obtained as a result of the procedures conducted are reported. - An assurance practitioner may be asked to conduct other types of engagements for which assurance is also not provided but in contrast to agreed-upon procedures engagements, the procedures conducted are not primarily of an assurance nature.
+These engagements are not dealt with in this Standard on Related Services and include: - (a) consulting (or advisory) services; - (b) compilation engagements; and

+(c) business services, such as accounting and taxation services.